 movie from the 1920s!

-How to make a movie with a digital camera
+How to make a movie with your phone or digital camera

-Most modern digital cameras allow you to capture video as well as still
+Virtually all smartphones (and most digital cameras) let you capture video as well as still

 photos, so you don't need a movie camera or camcorder to win an Oscar!

-If you've never tried home movie making with your camera, why not give it a go?
+If you've never tried home movie making, why not give it a go?

 Here are a few basic tips: